amruthvarshan/amruthvarshan.github.io/README.md

 so there's no hiding the path — but it ships with no credential in it and is useless to a stranger without one.

-**Reading is free.** "Load from GitHub (read-only)" fetches `site-data.js` straight from GitHub with no token at all, since GitHub's API allows unauthenticated `GET`s against public repos.
+**Reading is free.** Click **Connect** with the token field empty and it fetches `site-data.js` straight from GitHub with no token at all, since GitHub's API allows unauthenticated `GET`s against public repos.
 This is what lets you open the form, edit, and preview on any machine — even one that's never seen your token — at GitHub's lower unauthenticated rate limit (60 requests/hour per IP, which is plenty for an editing session).
-"Load local copy (no token)" is the same idea for testing entirely offline: it reads whatever `site-data.js` sits next to `admin.html` on whatever's serving the page, with no network call to GitHub at all.
+**Local copy** is the same idea for testing entirely offline: it reads whatever `site-data.js` sits next to `admin.html` on whatever's serving the page, with no network call to GitHub at all.

-**Saving needs a token.** Paste a fine-grained GitHub personal access token (scoped to just this repo, Contents: read and write) and click "Connect & enable saving."
-If you already loaded data read-only, connecting doesn't re-fetch and risk discarding edits you've made since — it just validates the token and unlocks the Save button against the same file version you're already looking at.
-"Save to GitHub" is disabled until both a real file version and a token are present; "Download file" always works once something's loaded, token or not, as a save-nothing way to inspect the generated output.
+**Saving needs a token.** Paste a fine-grained GitHub personal access token (scoped to just this repo, Contents: read and write) into the field and click **Connect** again.
+If you already loaded data read-only, this doesn't re-fetch and risk discarding edits you've made since — it just validates the token and unlocks the Save button against the same file version you're already looking at.
+Connect is one button either way — an empty token field means "just read," a filled one means "read (if nothing's loaded yet) and enable saving." **Save to GitHub** is disabled until both a real file version and a token are present; **Download file** always works once something's loaded, token or not, as a save-nothing way to inspect the generated output.

+On narrow screens, the header and footer both collapse — a small chevron sits on the border between them and the rest of the page (pointing up on the header, down on the footer, reversing once collapsed) — so the token row and the save row don't permanently eat most of the screen on a phone.
+Collapsed, the header keeps just the logo and the theme toggle above the line and the Editor/Preview tabs below it; the footer collapses away entirely, including the validation warnings beneath it.
+Neither is persisted between visits — both start expanded on load.
+Desktop is unaffected; there's nothing to collapse when there's already room for everything.

 The live preview pane renders the actual `index.html`/`theme.css`/`app.js` with your in-progress edits substituted in — including the print sheet,